Kyverno and Private Registry

 helm install kyverno kyverno/kyverno --namespace kyverno --create-namespace

-2. Create the registry Secret
+2. Create the registry secret in each namespace

 3. Create the policy to inject imagePullSecrets